 It’s no secret that buying and owning a car can be expensive.
 But with a bit of planning and some savvy spending, you can keep your car budget under control.
 Here are five steps to help you get started.

 Determine what factors will affect your budget.
-Beyond your ability to finance a car, you’ll want to consider payments, registration, legal requirements, fuel costs, insurance, and maintenance costs for your chosen vehicle.
+Beyond your ability to finance a car, you’ll want to consider payments, reg check, legal requirements, fuel costs, insurance, and maintenance costs for your chosen vehicle.
 Your needs and wants can put a hamper on your budget.

 Before we begin, consider purchasing an extended warranty for any car you choose.
 Like this Acura extended warranty, an extended warranty offers a financially responsible way to ensure your car’s repairs don’t break the bank.
 No matter which car you buy, this product is worth it.